-Our Fresh Start scheme enables you to move outside of London into private rented accommodation or sheltered housing (age 55 and over).
+Our fresh start scheme enables you to move outside of London into private rented accommodation or sheltered housing (age 55 and over).

 To join the scheme you must be a Hackney resident and either:

-- a council or housing association tenant
+- a secure council tenant

 Seaside and Country Homes scheme